Surging Cardinals top Braves

 Paul Maholm (9-10) was activated off the 15-day disabled list prior to the game and made his first start in just over a month due to a bruised left wrist.
 The Atlanta southpaw allowed five runs -- four earned -- on five hits and three walks over 5 1/3 innings to absorb the loss.

-Justin Upton stroked a two-run homer to account for Atlanta's offense, as the NL East leaders lost for the third time in their last five games.
+Justin Upton, who had missed the last two games with an upper back strain, stroked a two-run homer to account for Atlanta's offense, as the NL East leaders lost for the third time in their last five games.